 organized "cooperative" communities called biofilms.
 Biofilms

-are years ago.
-Their fossil remains are
+years ago.
+Their fossil remains

 The full complement of genes and DNA control sequences in a